Babysitter Profile Writing Tips (Get More Job Offers!)

 Are you struggling to find jobs as a first-time babysitter?
 My article How to Start Babysitting with No Experience (7 Easy Steps) can help!

-You don't want to put your address, phone number, email, or even your full name in your babysitter profile.
+You don't want to put your address, phone number, or email in your babysitter profile.
 There are a few different reasons for this.

 The first reason is for your own security.
-You don't want any person on the site to have your contact information and to be able to get in touch with you off the website.
-It opens you up to scams and all sorts of other problems.
+You don't want any person on the site to have your contact information and to be able to get in touch with you directly without first becomming a Kidsit member.
+This opens you up to scams and all sorts of other problems.

 An Example Babysitter Profile